Saint Manchan's Shrine

 Saint Manchan's Shrine is a large (60-cm wide) 12th-century Irish house-shaped shrine dedicated to Manchán of Lemanaghan (died 664), now in Boher Roman Catholic Church, outside Ballycumber, County Offaly.
 Built to hold human remains, still intact and presumably of Manchán himself, the relic container consists of a wooden core made of yew, placed on four cast bronze feet, overlain by sliver plates containing gilt, cast copper alloy and bronze decorations, with large bosses.

-The shrine has a long history, and has survived a number of sackings and fires.
+The shrine has a long history and has survived a number of sackings and fires.
 It was in poor condition when discovered in the collection of the Mooney family of Doon, County Offaly in 1821, with many of the figures and bosses missing; some of the current elements were added during late 19th century restorations.

 Its style is a mixture of Irish and Viking art, and is described by the art historian Rachel Moss as "exceptional in its scale, form and quality of workmanship."

 Description

-The outer plates are characterised by a high pitched church roof-shape with triangular ends and an inward slope.
-Its two long faces are dominated by a central cross with circular bosses in the center and at the end of each arm.
+The outer plates are characterised by a high-pitched church roof-shape with triangular ends and an inward slope.
+Its two long faces are dominated by a central cross with circular bosses in the centre and at the end of each arm.
 The bosses are linked by flat mounts decorated with pale yellow and red enamel cloisonné, and interlace depictions of zoomorphic animals.
 The borders of both faces are lined with enamels and interlace, as are the sides.

 Indicating its function as a portable, working relic carried by clergy, the lower portions hold large rings which were presumably placed so as to enable it to be carried on straps, presumably, given its size, by two people holding it on poles attached by robes shredded through rings.
 Art historian Griffin Murray describes how it would have been held much like a gurney or stretcher.

 The crosses divide each arm into four separate sections; those above and below cross-arms contain four rows of figures in high relief, numbering 52 in total.
 They are formed from gilt bronze and are individually attached to the plates by nails.
 All of the figures are thin, male, and dressed in kilts.
-The figures all have similar faces but are individualised in other ways: some wear beards, some clasp their hands while other fold their arms, some carry axes, and one holds a book.
+The figures all have similar faces but are individualised in other ways: some wear beards, some clasp their hands while others fold their arms, some carry axes, and one holds a book.
 The figures likely date from the late 12th century, that is after the majority of the shrine was built.

 Its 12th-century dating is in part based on the fact that it bears a number of stylistic similarities to the c.
 1123 Cross of Cong and may have been built by the same craftsman.